HTML ul tag, list

 </ul>

-The output of the above list items looks like the below.
+The output of the above HTML looks like the below.

-However, if you want an ordered list instead of an unordered one, you have to use <ol> tag instead of <ul>.
-That means if you want 1, 2, 3 instead of the bullet points, use the <ol> tag instead.
+If you want an ordered list instead of an unordered one, you have to use <ol> tag instead of <ul>.
+That means if you want 1, 2, or 3 instead of the bullet points, use the <ol> tag instead.
 See the example below.

 <ol>